 You may have woken up this morning with a strange feeling in your gut.
 You are probably tired of the life you’re leading.
 You want to change your life, but you don’t know how to change your life.
 You’re not even sure what needs to change, but something has to give.
 Your mind is flooded with questions like: how did I get here?
 Is this all there is?
 Am I doing it right?
-These kinds of open ended questions tend to overwhelm us and don’t lead to any concrete plans to make positive change.
+These kinds of open ended questions tend to overwhelm us and don’t lead to any concrete plans on how to make positive changes in your life.

 In this three part guide we will dive into the kinds of questions you should be asking yourself and then divulge what to do with all of this insight.
 Get ready to open the window to endless opportunities, to breathe a breath of fresh air, and know that you are all you really need to begin to change your life around.

 If you don’t like where you are, change it, you are not a tree. – Jim Rohn